codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 #### Today's progress:

 1. Focused on finishing the content in the Tech Doc project
+1. ~~Some responsive and Media Queries to take care of as well~~

+---

+### 20190327 - Day 69 (Thursday)

+Slow start :turtle:

+#### Today's progress:

+1. Still focused on finishing the content in the Tech Doc project
 1. Some responsive and Media Queries to take care of as well

+Next will be fixing the &lt;,br&gt; re-reading it all, performing a last W3C verification and validate

 ---